 Yes, but it can also be seen as a defensive move by Future too.

 Future plc grew and grew through acquisition and their big trick has been that they made it into eCommerce.
-This represents an opportunity for Future, not just to further develop their eCommerce business, but it protects them against the threat of the growing rise of eCommerce on platforms like Facebook, Shopify and the others.
+This represents an opportunity for Future, not just to further develop their eCommerce business, but it protects them against the threat of the growing rise of eCommerce on platforms like Facebook, Shopify and others.

 What is interesting is that Amazon is the number one starting point for search in the US, not Google.
 So people looking for a product search on Amazon more than on Google.

-Also, when you fill in a form for insurance you put in awful lot of information. and that information is notionally anonymized.
-However, if you can reverse engineer that to match people’s profile, that is hugely valuable for augmenting the readership data and that is going to be more and more important as Google cracks down on the cookies.
+Also, when you fill in a form for insurance you put in an awful lot of information. and that information is notionally anonymized.
+However, if you can reverse engineer that to match people’s profiles, that is hugely valuable for augmenting the readership data and that is going to be more and more important as Google cracks down on the cookies.

-If they can do that, it would give Future compelling proposition, a real unique selling point and, excuse the pun, protects them against a “cookie-less Future”.
+If they can do that, it would give Future a compelling proposition, a real unique selling point and, excuse the pun, protects them against a “cookie-less Future”.